kelalaka153/BrainWallet/README.md

 There are two files;

- - brainwallet_dev.py prints lots of infomation
+ - **brainwallet_dev.py :** prints lots of infomation
- - brainwallet.py can use Python secrets to hide the input from the terminal and prints only the necessary information.
+ - **brainwallet.py :** for end-users that can use Python secrets to hide the input from the terminal and prints only the necessary information.